 Use only unleaded gasoline.
-Ethanol blended gasoline is approved as long as it has 87 octane minimum.
+Ethanol blended gasoline is approved as long as it has 91 octane minimum.
 Methanol or methanol blended fuel is NOT approved for use in your Big Bear Chopper.
-Do not use another gas cap other than what we provide.
+Do not use any other gas cap than what we provide.
 You've probably noticed that your bike does not come with a fuel gauge.
-If you have a speedometer gauge, always reset your trip odometer after refueling and get to know the range of your bike.
+If you have a speedometer gauge, always reset your trip odometer after refueling and get to know the range of your motorcycle.